F-l-a/NXUpdateTracker/README.md

 - STEP 3: To use all the functions of the app, you need to modify `/switch/NXUpdateTracker/githubInfo.ini`.
 Go to [Usage Guide](https://github.com/F-l-a/NXUpdateTracker#Usage-Guide)

 # Usage Guide
-Set the app up following the steps [here](https://github.com/F-l-a/NXUpdateTracker/blob/main/Guides/README.md).
+Set the app up by following the steps [here](https://github.com/F-l-a/NXUpdateTracker/blob/main/Guides/README.md).

 # Building Guide
-- STEP 1: Setup the environment.
+- STEP 1: Set up the environment.
 [Here](https://blog.teamneptune.net/getting-started-with-nintendo-switch-homebrew-development/)'s a guide.
 - STEP 2: [Download](https://github.com/F-l-a/NXUpdateTracker/archive/refs/heads/main.zip) this repository inside the docker environment.
 - STEP 3: start the container, go inside the repository folder and run `make`.